evan-gora/CSE-385-Final-Project/README.md

 For data viewing, I simply use the matches table and seasonstats table and allow the user to filter by different teams and seasons.
 For the data editing portion of the project, I use the upcoming matches table and copy of the current season standings.
 There is a button that takes the user to upcoming matches and displayed both all upcoming matches as well as the current season table.
 When the user tests different scores in the upcoming matches table and presses the "Save Changes" button, the current season table is updated to display how the result of the game affects the table.
 The user also has the ability to reset the tables to set all scores back to 0-0 and set the table back to how it currently stands.
+For more information on how the GUI works, view the 'Documentation' pdf or the video demo of the project.

 # Languages and Technologies

 The scraper is written in python, with the GUI itself being written using Java Swing graphics.
 The database queries and database are stored locally in mySQL workbench.
+For references to external libraries used, view the 'Documentation' pdf in the project files.